philwills/playframework/documentation/manual/Migration22.md

 > Please note that the format of the arguments passed to the `start` script has changed.
 Please issue a `-h` on the `start` script to see the arguments now accepted.

 Please consult the [["Starting your application in production mode"|Production]] documentation for more information on the new `stage` and `dist` tasks.

+## Timeouts in Play WS

+Specification of timeouts in Play WS is now more specific.
+Previously, connection timeout, connection idle timeout and request timout were specified with `ws.timeout`.
+These are now specified individually.
+See the [["web services documentation"|ScalaWS]] for more detail.